Ericsson/ecchronos/docs/ECCTOOL.md

 `Repaired (%)` - the repaired ratio of the table in %.

-`Repair time taken` - the time taken for the Cassandra to finish repairs.
+`Repair time taken` - the time taken for the Cassandra to finish the repairs.

+By default, repair-info fetches the information on cluster level.
+To check the repair information for the local node use `--local` flag.
+If repair information fetched using `--local` flag reports `100%` but without it reports a lower percent, this means that some parts of the table that other nodes are responsible to repair have not repaired the table within the specified time window.

 #### Arguments